KMLO

 KMLO (100.7 FM, "Everything Country") is a radio station licensed to serve Lowry, South Dakota, United States.
 The station is owned by James River Broadcasting.
 It airs a country music format.

 All three Mobridge DRG Media Group (James River Broadcasting) stations share studios on 3rd St. East, in Mobridge.
 The KMLO transmitter and 587 ft tower are southeast of town, off Route 83.

-The station was assigned the KMLO call letters by the Federal Communications Commission on October 18, 1986.
+The station was assigned the KMLO call letters by the Federal Communications Commission on October 18, 1996.

 Programming

-Notable syndicated programming includes “The Big Time” with Whitney Allen and 'and CT40 with Fitz on weekends.
+Notable syndicated programming includes "The Big Time" with Whitney Allen and CT40 with Fitz on weekends.